s-mck/GameMachine/README.md

 4. You will need to use the signup function to create new user(s) as the table will be empty initially.

+5. In the event the startup project fails to load, the project can be started from \GameMachineWebApp\secure\Home.aspx.cs